smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 An example of this application is found at a site where there is a long IBM i Control Language program that executes multiple sub-program calls.
 No matter what happens to the sub-programs, the long CL program always ends normally.
 Due to the inaccessibility of the third-party software program source code, the site cannot easily use OpCon and the IBM i LSAM to monitor each sub-program of the big job.
 But the OpCon schedule must not be allowed to continue until it can be verified that no steps in the big job have actually failed.

 In this example situation, one solution is to use the SCANSPLF command to scan the job log report that is produced by the job running the big CL program.
 In the job log report, there will be an error message with a severity code of 40 any time one of the sub-programs has failed.
 Without the SCANSPLF tool, the IBM i system operator had to find the job log report and manually read through all the pages of the report, looking for any severity code of 40.
 Not only did this take a long time but it was obviously subject to oversight on the part of the operator.
 Using the SCANSPLF command provided nearly instant results and also improved the accuracy of the search to 100%.
 As a result, on most days when there was no problem, the OpCon schedule was allowed to continue with almost no delay.

-To implement the SCANSPLF command for this application, the OpCon Call command line within the IBM i job was modified to include the IBM i special separator character after the main Call command syntax, and then the SCANSPLF command with its parameters was added to the Call command line.
+To implement the SCANSPLF command for this application, the OpCon Call command line within the IBM i job was modified to include the IBM i special separator character (a pipe character: \| ) after the main Call command syntax, and then the SCANSPLF command with its parameters was added to the Call command line.

 As documented in IBM i LSAM Configuration, under the Extended Discussion section, inserting the user-defined special character (typically a vertical pipe character: \| ) after the primary command signals the IBM i LSAM job scheduler that additional job parameters may follow, and that the LSAM should look for a SCANSPLF command at the end of the line.
 When the SCANSPLF command is found, the LSAM sets up special controls so that whenever it detects that the original IBM i job has completed normally, it will not report the job completion status to OpCon SAM until after the SCANSPLF command has been used to survey the job log report that was produced by the job.
 Then, the results of the SCANSPLF command will be used to report the final job completion status to OpCon SAM.
 (The scan of the job log will not be conducted if the actual IBM i job failed.)